-- http://www.nara.gov/ – National Archives site – census records from 1790-1920; military records from the Revolutionary War to WW1; military pension records; passport applications back to 1795; ship passenger lists; naturalization; more
+- http://www.nara.gov/ – National Archives site – census records from 1790-1920, military records from the Revolutionary War to WW1, military pension records, passport applications back to 1795, ship passenger lists, naturalization, and more.

 - http://www.usgenweb.org/ – Links to State and County information.

-- http://www.familysearch.org/ – Family History Library, Church of the Latter Day Saint/Mormons, Salt Lake City
+- http://www.familysearch.org/ – Family History Library, Church of the Latter Day Saint/Mormon, Salt Lake City

 - http://www.rootsweb.com/ – Internet’s oldest genealogy site – lets you see who is looking for the same surnames you are.